 Mediation helps parents manage emotions and put the needs and well-being of their children before anything, anger, resentment or hurt.

 They learn to stop fighting, manage conflict and focus on the best interest of their children.

-They imbibe good co-parenting relationship with the knowledge of quality parenting provided over time and the quality of parent-child relationship mitigate potential serious outcomes for the children.
+They develop good co-parenting relationship knowing that quality parenting provided over time and the quality of parent-child relationship mitigate potential serious outcomes for the children.